 A home care agency or home care organization (sometimes called companion care) provides non-medical services, with the intent of helping an older adult live at home independently.
-Home care agencies provide a wide variety of services, and most include transportation, telephone calls for safety checks, laundry, grocery and personal care, shopping, meal preparation, and general housekeeping.
+Home care agencies provide a wide variety of services, and most include transportation, telephone calls for safety checks, laundry, grocery shopping, meal preparation, and general housekeeping.
 They can also assist with personal care such as bathing, toileting, personal grooming, and dressing.
 Home care aides can assist older adults with self-administered medications.
 Some home care agencies provide memory care, and help with exercise.

 Home Care Agencies and the Law